frontenddogma/css-optimization-basics/manuscript/overview.md

 ## Tools and References

 The following lists a small selection of useful _CSS_ tools, websites, and books.
-They are geared towards more experienced developers, and they are because the novice developer will learn more and make bigger jumps learning here than staying with beginner materials.
+They are geared towards more experienced developers, and they are because the novice developer may learn more and make bigger jumps learning here than staying with beginner materials.

 ### Tools